crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

       * Windows: Fiddler2 is a good proxy for Windows

 ### Virtual Box
   * Download and install the latest VirtualBox: https://www.virtualbox.org/wiki/Downloads
+     * On Windows - Be Sure to install the networking bridge driver
   * Do not use stock Ubuntu packages, unless you use the PPA.
 They're old.

 ### Vagrant